karimra/gnmic/docs/user_guide/gnmi_server.md

 On top of acting as `gNMI` client `gNMIc` can run a `gNMI` server that supports `Get`, `Set` and `Subscribe` RPCs.

-The goal is to act as a caching point for the collected gNMI notification and make them available to other collectors via the `Subscribe` RPC.
+The goal is to act as a caching point for the collected gNMI notifications and make them available to other collectors via the `Subscribe` RPC.

 Using this gNMI server feature it is possible to build `gNMI` based clusters and pipelines with `gNMIc`.